judydnguyen/PARDON-FedDG/README.md

 Then, put `decoder.pth` and `vgg_normalized.pth` under `src/models/`.

-### Meta data (.csv) files are stored under each dataset folders
+### Meta data (.csv) files are stored under each dataset folder
-Example: ```FISC-Fed-Domain-Generalization/local/scratch/a/shared/datasets/pacs_v1.0/cs-a-p.csv```
+Example: ```./local/scratch/a/shared/datasets/pacs_v1.0/cs-a-p.csv```
 Please download original metadata file from repo [Benchmarking Algorithms for Domain Generalization in Federated Learning](https://github.com/inouye-lab/FedDG_Benchmark), or contact dung.t.nguyen@vanderbilt.edu if you have any problem downloading and processing the data.

 ### Prepare WanDB.
 First, please register an account on [WanDB](https://wandb.ai/).
-Then in wandb_env.py, fill in the entity name and the project name (You could name another name for your project).
+Then, in wandb_env.py, fill in the entity name and the project name (You could name another something else for your project).
 The config can be modified using file ```wandb_env.py```

 ### Run Experiments